r0lke/summative/README.md

 * 13.04 make todo list
 * 20.04 make first full working version of the game
-* idk (vladimir vladimirovichn don't want to tell❤️) make final version of the game
+* idk (vladimir vladimirovichn didn't want to tell❤️) make final version of the game